Van-Vu/car-behavioral-cloning/writeup_template.md

 ![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior
+- I first recorded one lap on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
+![alt text][image1] ![alt text][image2] ![alt text][image3]

-![alt text][image4]
+- I first recorded one lap on track one using center lane driving but in Reverse order, this means the samples of turning left & right are equal.
+Here is an example image of Reverse center lane driving:
-![alt text][image5]
+![alt text][image4] ![alt text][image5] ![alt text][image6]

-Then I repeated this process on track two in order to get more data points.
+- After a few training & testing I realize that there's a need for Recovery drivng in different tricky section of the road:
+![alt text][image7] ![alt text][image8] ![alt text][image9]

+- Then more training & testing reveal that my model often fails when the car approaches the bridge and goes out of the bridge, it nearly lost control.
+So I record a special set for Bridge recovery

-To augment the data sat, I also flipped images and angles thinking that this would ...
+I also flipped images and angles then randomly change it brightness thinking that this would helps the model generalize better
 For example, here is an image that has then been flipped:
 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+The total data point is 10908.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I then sklearn.utils.shuffle the whole dataset and put 20% of the data into a validation set.

 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The validation set helped determine if the model was over or under fitting

+I tried 5, 10, 20 epochs, applying from Grayscale to original image size (160, 320,3) to resize image to (64,64,3) ... changing the Steps_per_epoch: len(X_train) / 4000 / 3000

+The ideal outcome for my model is:
+- Epochs= 20
+- Iamge size= 64,64,3
+- Steps_per_epoch = 3000